aberamseyer/personal-site/src/content/blog/bible-reading-challenge.md

 ## Features

 I had a lot of fun with this project.
-It wasn't my primary job description to be the club's Web Developer, but I'm happy I could offer my skills to develop something lightweight.
+As someone splitting their time between development and the typical duties of the club staff member, I was very happy I could offer my skills to develop something used by everyone.
 This project's MVP took off in about a week of work, with further refinement and kinks being worked out with minimal time spent over the coming months.
 Today, I don't touch it, and it hums along perfectly.

 1. Customizable reading schedules
 2. Daily emails containing that day's portion to read–no website access needed besides clicking "Done"